Attract Great Talent By Being a Talent Magnet

 Magnets have a powerful, yet invisible force of attraction.
-Talent magnets have a similiar impact as they attract and retain A players, who then attract more talent.
+Talent magnets have a similiar impact as they attract and retain rock star players, who then attract more talent.
 Notice I didn’t entitle this article, How to Build a Talent Empire, which is much less subtle and far less effective.

 I’ve built a career based on attracting people way smarter than me to do the things I couldn’t possibly do.
 Liz Wiseman calls this approach, being a talent magnet in her book Multipliers.
 I call it common sense, or perhaps heredity.
 My dad carries the same jump-into-things-you-know-nothing-about gene.

 The 4 Practices of the Talent Magnet

 “Empire builders seek to surround themselves with “A” players.
 But unlike talent magnets, they accumulate talent to appear smarter and more powerful.
 The leader glosses over the real genius of the people while placing them into boxes on the org chart.
 The players have limited impact and start to look more like A- or B+”~ Lis Wiseman, Author of Multipliers

 Liz Wiseman’s research found four common practices among talent magnets:

 - Look For Talent Everywhere – My favorite part of this context is ignore the boundaries..
 They’re less inclined to look for traditional qualifications than looking for the right cocktail of talents just right for that role.

 - Find People’s Native Genius – Liz explains: “A native genius is something that people do, not only exceptionally well, but absolutely naturally.
 They do it easily, without extra effort and freely, without condition”.
 Tap into that.